-Luxury Hotel Paris is definitely the right place in Prague Old Town, which will provide you with plenty of luxury and comfort while you are away from home.
-We look forward to your visit.
+The elegant Hotel Paris Prague is decidedly the right place in Prague’s Old Town to furnish you a lot of luxury and comfort, even if you are far from your home.
+We are looking forward to your visit!